 The Library moved into its present location at 210 East Independence Street in June 1967 following the use of over $135,000 in federal Appalachian grants.
 The grants were used to turn the former Wolfe’s Department Store into a Public Library.

-Currently the Library provides year round adult and children’s programming by a friendly staff of 4 full-time library aides and a professional librarian.
-It also maintains a collection of nearly 54,000 books, magazines and newspapers, DVDs, videotapes, books on CD/tape, music CD’s, and microfilm for interested local patrons or those possessing memberships in other public libraries under the AccessPA statewide borrowing program.
-An automated circulation system is utilized and 8 internet access computers are available for use by the public.
+Currently the Library provides year round adult and children’s programming by a friendly staff of 3 full-time library aides, a part- time book keeper and a full -time professional librarian.
+It also maintains a collection of approximately 56,000 books, magazines and newspapers, DVDs, books on CD/tape, graphic novels, comic books, and microfilm for interested local patrons or those possessing memberships in other public libraries under the AccessPA statewide borrowing program.
+An automated Spark/Evergreen circulation system is utilized.
+There are 8 internet access computers and free Wi-Fi available to the public.

 Through the POWER Library program, the Library now provides its patrons home access to thousands of periodical articles, newspapers, photographs, pictures, charts, maps, and reference materials for all age groups.